 word wrap

-Ever had that time where you have a long line of code and you would have to scroll just to see the full of it. well, no more need just go to system preferences > word wrap
+Ever had that time where you have a long line of code and you have to scroll just to see the full thing?
+Well, no more need for that.
+Just go to system preferences > word wrap and enable it.

 Wrap tabs